azukiapp/azk/docs/content/en/command-line/scale.md

 └───┴─────────┴───────────┴───────────────────────────┴────────────────────────────┴──────────────┘

 ```
-Each time the user access http://node010.dev.azk.io he will be redirected to one of _node010 system 8 instances_ by `azk`'s _load balancer_.
+Each time the user accesses http://node010.dev.azk.io he will be redirected to one of _node010 system 8 instances_ by `azk`'s _load balancer_.